Vizzuality/trase/README.md

 - `import_key` - for blue tables only.
 Used for matching rows from local table with remote.
 Exception: `flows`.
 That table does not lend itself very well to matching in this way, which is why the `import_key` is empty.
 That results with the table being copied without any hope of resolving the old identifiers against the new ones.
 For now that is not a problem, because we do not have any yellow tables depending on flows.
 If we have any, this needs to be considered and matching on `context_id`, `year` and `path` implemented.
 - `blue_foreign_keys` - for both blue and yellow tables.
 Used to inform the importer that identifiers needs to be resolved using the mapping tables.
 - `yellow_foreign_keys` - for yellow tables only.
 Allows the importer to check for any rows that depend on another yellow table and might need removing.

+# Running the importer in development

+Only databases configured on staging / demo / production have access to the main database.
+To run on a development database you need to open a tunnel through a remote host such as staging.
+In the following commands "database host" means the host on which main database sits, "remote host" means a host which has access to database host and through which we can tunnel the connection.

+`ssh -L <local database port>:<database host>:<database port> <remote ssh username>@<remote host>`

+The "local database port" can be set to any available local port, 5433 is usually fine.

+To test the connection try this in another terminal window:

+`psql -h 127.0.0.1 -p 5433 -U <database username> <database name>`

+When connecting this way you have to set your `TRASE_REMOTE_HOST` to `127.0.0.1` and `TRASE_REMOTE_PORT` to `5433`.

 # Frontend